MPEGGroup/mpeg-pcc-tmc2/README.md

     git clone -b 0.17-dev https://gitlab.com/standards/HDRTools.git dependencies/HDRTools

-The pointcloud metrics could be computed inside the TM2 encoder and decoder according to the input parameters:
+The pointcloud metrics can be computed inside the TM2 encoder and decoder according to the input parameters:

     - computeMetrics: Compute metrics
     - uncompressedDataPath: Input pointcloud to encode.
 Multi-frame sequences may be represented by %04i
     - normalDataPath:  Input pointcloud to encode.
 Multi-frame sequences may be represented by %04i
     - resolution: Specify the intrinsic resolution
     - dropdups: 0(detect), 1(drop), 2(average) subsequent points with same coordinates
     - neighborsProc: 0(undefined), 1(average), 2(weighted average), 3(min), 4(max) neighbors with same geometric distance

 The computations of the metrics are the same than the distances computed with the pcc_distortion software that can be found in: http://mpegx.int-evry.fr/software/MPEG/PCC/mpeg-pcc-dmetric.git.